Blink-Analytics/serin-ai-showcase/README.md

 ```

 - The site will be available at `http://localhost:8080/` (or another port if 8080 is in use).
-- Open the URL in your browser to view the Serin AI Showcase.
+- Open the URL in your browser to view the Shree AI Showcase.

 ### Building for Production
 To create an optimized production build: